 Large cities and their ever-growing populations demand new, more efficient, greener and safer mobility solutions, from driverless trains to autonomous vehicles and electric airplanes.
 Siemens is constantly developing solutions like these in its labs and factories across the globe.
 To make sure that these innovations have a positive impact on society, people like Johannes have to ask the right questions: Which technologies are here to stay?
 How do we create a sustainable business model around them?
 And how can we maximize their benefit to society?

-As a Project Manager at Siemens Management Consulting, Johannes makes sure that Siemens stays ahead of the curve.
+As a Principal at Siemens Management Consulting, Johannes makes sure that Siemens stays ahead of the curve.
 His insights, ideas and strategies help Siemens businesses decide where to go next.
 He says, “Together with our clients, we imagine what our planet could look like in a couple of years.”

 A global mindset